As written for now closed Football & Coffee…

 The 2012 season saw massive turnover from the previous seasons with regards to players and coaches.
 From the fall of 2011 to the spring of 2012, only five players returned.
 From the spring of 2012 to the fall of 2012, only eight players returned.
 We had a roster built of seventeen student-athletes but the push had been made.
 If you wanted to be selfish, if you wanted to make bad grades, if you wanted to get in trouble on or off campus- you needed to play a different sport at Cornerstone.

 With every week the weight lifting sessions and field work sessions became more and more grueling.
-It was not the spring of 2013 and the roster had built itself up from seventeen with only one senior to thirty with nine seniors.
+It was not the spring of 2013 and the roster had built itself up from seventeen with only one senior, now to thirty with nine seniors.
 In an attempt to help some of the more wayward youths on campus, I decided to let some of the poor academics and poor discipline kids into the program.
 We opened our doors to them and they did exactly what you would expect- they became a cancer.
 I punished them with OSI (Opportunity for Self Improvement) runs, by taking away playing time, and even by suspending them for a game or games.
+However, those cancers were detrimental to the overall growth of our program.

 The Ducks finished 5-5, which was the school’s most successful boys sports season to date, but it was filled with headaches for the coaching staff.
 The inmates attempted to run the asylum and failed to overthrow the coaching staff.
 This saw the troublesome players depart, and the high character players stick with the program.

-Our team GPA climbed up to 3.4 unweighted, with twelve student-athletes earning over a 4.0 weighted.
-We had more AP and Duel Enrollment students than ever before and did not have a single referral written on a football player the entire season.
+Our team GPA climbed up to 3.4 unweighted, with twelve student-athletes earning over a 4.0 weighted GPA.
+We had more AP and Dual-Enrollment students than ever before and did not have a single referral written on a football player the entire season.
 The class and character had increased as well and the faculty and administration have praised the quality of young man that is involved in the football program.
 We finished the 2014 season 2-8 but it was one of the most enjoyable seasons I have had in twelve years of coaching high school football.